YLu-1258/YLU_blog/_posts/2023-08-23-JavaDS-queue.md

 ---
 title: Java DS 2 Queue
+description: What is a queue data-structure and how does can it be implemented in Java?
 author: alex
 badges: True
 comments: True
+week: 1
 categories: ['Java', 'tutorials']
 date: 2023-08-20 20:48:00 -0800
 tags: ['notebooks', 'java', 'queue', 'datastructures']